petebunting/Sfm/README.rst

 Structure from Motion workflows
 ============

-A series of python and shell scripts for processing data from the C-Astral Bramour PPX platform
+A series of python and shell scripts for processing data from drones, originally for the the C-Astral Bramour PPX platform

 Dependencies